 With the Dominion invaders safely shipped back to their homeland, Lady Wallace proceeded to reel off eight consecutive victories in the spring and autumn that included the Caulfield Guineas, Victoria Derby, V.R.C.
 Oaks, St George Stakes, V.R.C.
 All-Aged Stakes and both St Legers.
 Included in that sequence were two defeats of the champion New Zealand mare, Gladsome, and it was that same mare who eventually halted her winning run when Mr McDonald’s good lady was beaten a half-head in the All-Aged Stakes at Randwick.
 As we shall see, what Lady Wallace failed to achieve on the racecourse in the A.J.C.
 Derby, she achieved in the paddock.
 Retired to her owner’s Mungie Bundie Stud, in due course she produced a son, Cisco, who was successful in the 1911 running of the classic while another of her foals was Balarang, a Futurity Stakes winner.
 Charles Stuart, the beaten favourite in the 1905 Derby, never again recaptured the brilliance of his juvenile season.
 He ran an inglorious last of three in the A.J.C.
 St Leger, although as an older horse he did manage to redeem something of his reputation by winning an All-Aged Stakes at Randwick as well as a Moonee Valley Cup.

 George Stead died in the autumn of 1908 and with his passing went one of the great racing empires in our part of the world.
 Since the days of Lochiel, Stead had set apart a certain sum each year to cover his racing and breeding expenses, but in all the years that followed he never once had to draw upon the account, for it was always in credit.
-During his thirty-years as an owner, Stead only ever retained two trainers.
+During his thirty years as an owner, Stead only ever retained two trainers.
 David Jones had been the first, and when he died in May 1887, Mason took over all of his horses.
-Stead’s contribution to New Zealand racing can’t be measured just regarding horses raced, or prizes won.
+Stead’s contribution to New Zealand racing can’t be measured by just regarding the statistics for either the number of horses raced or prizes won.
 He was one of the foremost administrators in the land for more than three decades, a chairman of the Canterbury Jockey Club and one of the main sponsors of the Racing Conference, attending the first of the annual conferences in 1886 as Canterbury’s representative.

 The dispersal sale of his stud occurred four months after his death – in August 1908.
 In total, 72 lots were offered, and with buyers coming from all over Australia and New Zealand the magnificent sum of 41,815 guineas was realised.
 The highest prices brought were by the rising three-year-old filly, Golden Slipper (4500 guineas), and Multiform (3750 guineas).
 Golden Slipper proved expensive on the racetrack, and as we shall see, she finished down the course in Parsee’s Derby; Multiform, despite getting another Derby winner in Beragoon was, sadly, somewhat wasted over here.
 George Stead’s death by no means spelt the end of Dick Mason’s incredible training career.
 Rather, it heralded the beginning of another long-term partnership with his second great patron of the New Zealand Turf, a partnership that would see him win a further three A.J.C.
 Derbies, which we shall get to in due course.